threader/PC-Tuning/docs/post-install.md

 ## Configure Services & Drivers

-- The service list configuration is not intended for laptop, Wi-Fi & webcam functionality.
+The service list configuration is not intended for laptop, Wi-Fi & webcam functionality.
 I am not responsible if anything goes wrong or you BSOD.
+The idea is to disable services while gaming and use default services for everything else.

 - Download [Service-List-Builder](https://github.com/amitxv/Service-List-Builder/releases)